Chevrolet Aveo (T200): Safety

 The Aveo has generally not been rated highly by consumer agencies and automotive reviewers.
 The Insurance Institute for Highway Safety reported in 2011 that "The Aveo does poorly in IIHS crash tests and receives the second lowest score of Marginal in roof strength, side impact and rear crash tests.
 It receives a higher score of Acceptable in front offset tests."
-The relatively high profile of the hatchback model, in particular, makes it susceptible to crosswinds and degrades handling somewhat.

 The Kalos models have been tested in at least four international New Car Assessment Programs, the results reflecting varying equipment and the differences in the tests themselves.
 Based on market priorities and price point control, some safety equipment is either unavailable or available only as extra-cost options (including side airbags, ABS, foglights and a rear center position three-point seatbelts and headrests.)

 South Korea: models received four stars for both driver and front-seat passenger in crash tests conducted by the Korean Automobile Test and Research Institute (KATRI).

 Europe: models received the following European New Car Assessment Program (Euro NCAP) ratings: